wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.5.2 =
+Resolved 'Duplication of the Product Not Successful' issue along with some minor fixes.
+Recommended upgrade.

 = 3.5.1 =
 Resolved inline editing not working issue along with some minor fixes.
 Recommended upgrade.